lm3nitro/Projects/Network Traffic Analysis/ICMP/ICMP ATTACKS/ICMP DoS Attack.md

 #  ICMP DoS Attack

 ### Scenario:
 You are a network security analyst at a cybersecurity firm.
 Recently, your team received a suspicious report from a client about unusual network activity, potentially indicating a data exfiltration attempt using ICMP packets.
-The PCAP had been captured from a network segment that was typically quiet, used mainly for administrative purposes and internal communications.Your task is to analyze a provided PCAP (Packet Capture) file to identify and investigate what is happening.
+The PCAP had been captured from a network segment that was typically quiet, used mainly for administrative purposes and internal communications.
+Your task is to analyze a provided PCAP (Packet Capture) file to identify and investigate what is happening.

 ## Analysis